ogdenpm/intel80tools/src/makefile.md

 This document describes the usage of isis.mk, but assumes some basic knowledge of make and makefiles

+## Change log
+**8-May-2017**
+* isis.mk no longer uses ISISTOOLS to determine the version of the tools to use.
+Instead the version number of a specific tool can be specified.
+* A consequence of the above change is that the variable REF must be explicitly defined and V30, V31 and V40 are no longer defined.
+Also ASM is no longer used and the PLM80, LIB, LINK, LOCATE variables are used differently.
+* Renamed macros plm and asm to plm80 and asm80 respectively in anticipation of supporting plm86 and asm86 at a later date.
+* Added macro for fort80 and a default rule for file.f to file.obj
+* Simple variables have been defined to reference the system and plm80 libs.
+* Macros have been added to generate paths to the isis tools see ipath and ifile in the documentation below.
+* Changed link listing file to have .lin extension as .lnk was treated as shortcut in windows
 ## Structure of the makefile
 The basic structure of the makefile is
 ```